usethesource/rascal/src/org/rascalmpl/courses/Tutor/Tutor.md

 #### Benefits

-* The tutor compiler generates docusaurus-compatible markdown, which is generally just commonmark unless people write text that depends on docusaurus-specific extensions.
+* The tutor compiler generates docusaurus-compatible markdown, which is general Markdown unless people write text that depends on docusaurus-specific extensions.
 This means that downstream processing can be done by many different Markdown tools.
 * The input syntax is also very close to standard Markdown, so typical Markdown editors will do a good job in helping you write documentation.
 We also selected the `.md` extension for this purpose.
 * The tutor compiler allows to include runnable code examples that must succeed in order for to the documentation to be released.
 This makes the documentation another source of valuable tests for the documented Rascal code, and it guarantees that users can copy paste from the examples without hazard.
 * **privacy** Tutor does not send or retain information about the user at the server side.
 Even interactive question answering and the progress that is measured are stored client-side only.